 Until now I thought my affair with fruit butter was an autumnal fling consisting of the apple & pumpkin varieties!
 But no longer!
 Rhubarb Butter brings fruit butter right on into spring and makes for a mighty fine introduction to rhubarb if I do say so myself.

 And I can say so because I had never eaten rhubarb before.
 I was actually scared to try it!
 But it turns out that rhubarb isn’t that bad at all!
-Thanks to Rhubarb Butter, Sorghum & Roasted Rhubarb BBQ Sauce, and the Rhubarb Custard Cake in Cake Stand, I’m looking forward to all the new ways I can enjoy it!
+Thanks to Rhubarb Butter, Sorghum & Roasted Rhubarb BBQ Sauce, and the Rhubarb Custard Cake, I’m looking forward to all the new ways I can enjoy it!

 As spring approached I used to be apprehensive about what to do with rhubarb when it came up.
 At first, I was thinking it might just be a waste of perfectly good garden space.
 But now that I took the plunge, I’m glad that the rhubarb plants weren’t plowed under last fall as we planned to do!